-Our program offers the unique opportunity to train in tertiary cancer centers which provide the highest quality of care, clinical training and scholarly activities.
-Our cancer centers are Commission on Cancer (CoC) accredited by the American College of Surgeons.
-The fellowship program is a 36-month ACGME accredited training program that adheres to ABIM guidelines for training in medical oncology and hematology.
-The fellowship program provides comprehensive training in the diagnosis and management of solid tumors, malignant and benign hematology, and palliative care.
-Fellows will have the opportunity to train in an integrated health care system that provides care for a diverse patient population with respect to cultural and socioeconomic backgrounds.
-Graduates will be equipped to become expert clinicians and to pursue careers in clinical research.
+Our fellowship program is a 36-month ACGME accredited training program that adheres to ABIM guidelines for training in medical oncology and hematology.
+We are affiliated with Commission on Cancer (CoC) accredited centers by the American College of Surgeons.
+Our program provides comprehensive training in the diagnosis and management of solid tumors, malignant and benign hematology, and palliative care.
+Fellows will have the opportunity to train in an integrated health system that provides care for a diverse patient population with respect to cultural and socioeconomic backgrounds that reflects the communities we serve.
+Graduates will be compassionate physicians and future leaders in Hematology and Oncology.

-- Fellows will be based at the San Francisco Medical center
+- Fellows will be primarily based at the San Francisco Medical Center

-- Inpatient leukemia and lymphoma rotation will be in the Santa Clara Kaiser Permanente Medical Center.
+- The inpatient leukemia and lymphoma rotation is based at Santa Clara Kaiser Permanente Medical Center

-- Blood and Marrow Transplantation rotation will be in Stanford University Cancer Center.
+- The Blood and Marrow Transplantation rotation is based at Stanford University Cancer Center

-Submission of application to the program through ERAS begins in July.
-Please refer to ERAS website for specific dates and instructions.
-Required application materials include the common application form (CAF), personal statement, minimum of 3 letters of recommendation (at least one must be from residency program director), ECFMG certification (applicable to graduates of foreign medical schools), a color photo, and USMLE and medical school transcripts.
+Submission of applications to the program through ERAS begins in July.
+Please refer to the ERAS website for specific dates and instructions.
+Required application materials include the common application form (CAF), personal statement, minimum of 3 letters of recommendation (at least one must be from your residency program director), ECFMG certification (applicable to graduates of foreign medical schools), a color photo, and USMLE and medical school transcripts.